NguyenD-Nam/Py_Assistant/README.md

   - **Bye:** for turning off the AI.

 ### About Developer
 Hello there, my name is Nam Nguyen and I'm currently living in Ho Chi Minh city of Vietnam.
 I have coding skills of HTML, CSS, JavaScript, C++ and Python.
-Here is my personal [Website](https://nguyend-nam.github.io/myWebsite/#a) and my simple [Portfolio](https://nguyend-nam.github.io/Portfolio/), hope you like my projects on Github.
+Here is my personal [Website](https://nguyend-nam.github.io/Portfolio_Website/) and my simple [Flash-card Portfolio](https://nguyend-nam.github.io/myWebsite/#a), hope you like my projects on Github.

 ### Support or Contact
 [Github](https://github.com/NguyenD-Nam) | [CodePen](https://codepen.io/nguyend-nam) | [Linkedin](https://www.linkedin.com/in/nguyend-nam/)